Last Updated on

-- How much does it cost to renew Philippine passport?
+- What are the requirements to renew a Philippine passport?

-- b.
-Printout of the passport appointment packet (see Step 3).
+- 2. Printout of the passport appointment packet.

-- c.
-Duly accomplished passport renewal application form (for courtesy lane applicants only).
+- 3. Duly accomplished passport renewal application form (for courtesy lane applicants only).

-- e.
-Most recent expiring or expired Philippine passport (with a photocopy of data page).
+- 5. Most recent expiring or expired Philippine passport (with a photocopy of data page).